Published Nov 2012 - Updated Jul 2013

 Profound changes in warfare

-The nature of war has undergone huge changes and thus had great effects on poverty and child labor.
+The nature of war has undergone huge changes and thus had great effects on poverty and child labour.
 A hundred years ago, most deaths in conflicts were soldiers, fifty years ago half of them were civilians and nowadays the majority of casualties are civilians.

 They’re more and more targeted and killed for political and symbolic purpose (ethnic tensions, psychological effect on the population (terror),…), particularly in African conflicts.

-Child soldiers are pretty cheap labor, they
+Child soldiers are pretty cheap labour, they

 rarely pressure their superiors for payments and are often taught to pay